 [LUM#13] It is through what is missing that we see the place culture occupies

-As a direct result of the health crisis, many festivals were forced to cancel their 2020 editions, causing significant economic and social losses for both the cultural and arts sector and local communities.
+As a direct result of the health crisis, many festivals were forced to cancel their 2020 editions, causing significant economic and social losses for both the cultural and arts sectors and local communities.
 A study published last May estimates these losses at between 2.3 and 2.6 billion euros.
 Political scientist Emmanuel Négrier*, co-director of the study, explains.

-It’s a subject I know well, since I’ve been working on festivals for about fifteen years.
+It’s a topic I know well, since I’ve been working on festivals for about fifteen years.
 In June 2019, my colleague Aurélien Djakouane—a sociologist—and I launched a new research project called SoFest, which focuses, among other things, on the socioeconomic indicators of festivals.
 When the crisis hit, the survey was far enough along to allow us to work on estimating the losses caused by the cancellation of the festival season.

 How many festivals have been affected by cancellations?